ImIOImI/github-workflow-build-terraform-interface/README.md

 # github-workflow-build-terraform-interface

-This is a beta release of a terraform interface builder github action.
+This is a script that I use as a terraform interface builder for github actions.
 As of now there are no tests, and it has only been tested on Azure's storage account backend and AWS's S3/Dynamo DB backend.
 It scans a terraform template then creates an interface module that calls the remote state of a terraform environment and surfaces its outputs.